 Do you want to look muscular and strongly built?
 “Yes, sure.”
 You do not have to rely only on the exercises in a gym to achieve your dream goal.
 No doubt, exercise helps you burn extra calories and shape your physique.
-A good dose of nutrients is essential anyway for your body to remain healthy and fit.
+A good nutrient dose is essential for your body to remain healthy and fit.
 A balanced diet is the best key to good health, as various dietary elements play their role.
-Protein is the most vital food component and the dietary protein benefits are too many for you to list them.
+Protein is the most vital food component, and the dietary protein benefits are too many for you to list.

 Where To Find Dietary Protein Benefits?

-Proteins are essential for cell growth and you require a regular dose for your muscles to grow and function efficiently.
-Various natural sources of proteins, both animal and plant-based, are found all around in your easy approach.
+Proteins are essential for cell growth, and you require a regular dose for your muscles to grow and function efficiently.
+Various natural sources of animal and plant-based proteins are found all around in your easy approach.
 The chief-most are; meat, fresh fish, poultry, eggs in different forms, dairy, vegetables, grains, and nuts.
 These include both the raw and the processed proteins meant for human needs.

 How Much Do You Need?

-Dietary proteins are chemical substances, made up of carbon, hydrogen, oxygen, nitrogen, sulphur, phosphorous, etc. These are in the form of amino acids found in your diet.
-These are the building blocks of muscles and are required to build, repair and maintain muscle tissues normally.
+Dietary proteins are chemical substances made up of carbon, hydrogen, oxygen, nitrogen, sulphur, phosphorous, etc. These are in the form of amino acids found in your diet.
+These building blocks of muscles are required to build, repair and maintain muscle tissues normally.

-How It Help You Gain Muscles’ Size and Shape
+How It Helps You Gain Muscles’ Size and Shape

 A number of research surveys have shown that dietary protein helps your muscles gain size and strength.
 The simple intake of dietary proteins alone cannot do anything good to your muscle’s size and shape.
 This is only a myth that the extra amount of protein intake adds to the mass of your muscles.
 What actually happens is a different game.

 The building blocks of proteins, amino acids, are always there to assist and cause many chemical reactions in your body.
-When you undertake exercise or weight training, your muscles develop tiny micro tears within themselves.
-After the exercise, you eat a healthy dose of dietary proteins which break down themselves into amino acids.
+When you undertake exercise or weight training, your muscles develop tiny micro-tears within themselves.
+After the exercise, you eat a healthy dose of dietary proteins that break into amino acids.
 These amino acids fill and repair the tears in the muscles, causing a healthy gain in muscles’ mass and shape.